lioness in queen elizabeth national park

 Its southern expanse meets with Queen Elizabeth National Park, forming a 180km wildlife corridor stretching from the Ishasha sector to the distant southern realms of Queen Elizabeth National Park, with Sebitoli Forest gracing Kibale's northern territories.

-Enchanting visitors with its verdant tropical rainforest and pleasant climate, Kibale is a haven for L'Hoest's monkeys, red colobus monkeys, black and white colobus, red-tailed monkeys, blue monkeys, olive baboons, golden cats, red & blue duikers, bush babies, and an array of avian wonders.
+Enchanting visitors with its verdant tropical rainforest and pleasant climate, Kibale is a haven for L'Hoest's monkeys, red colobus monkeys, black and white colobus, red-tailed monkeys, blue monkeys, olive baboons, golden cats, red and blue duikers, bush babies, and an array of avian wonders.
 Spotting buffalos, leopards, and elephants add to the park's allure, although the diverse world of reptiles and butterflies often eludes the casual observer.

-Queen Elizabeth National Park: A Medley of Wonders
+Queen Elizabeth National Park, A Medley of Wonders

 Stretching along the districts of Kasese, Bundibugyo, Rukungiri, Kamwenge, and Bushenyi in western Uganda, the sprawling 1978 kilometers squared Queen Elizabeth National Park boasts a captivating history.